 1. Using either scissors and/or an exacto knife, cut out the bowl sections from the egg cartons.
 Each ornament uses two of the sections, so if you’re using a dozen carton, you’ll get 6 ornaments.

-2. Cut a tiny slit in the top of each egg carton section.
+2. Then, cut a tiny slit in the top of each egg carton section.
 The string and the paper fastener will go through this slit.

 3. Cut a 4″ piece of string and tie ends together.
 Feed looped string through the slits in egg carton sections, then poke the paper fastener through.
 Bend paper fastener prongs to hold carton sections together.
 See photos above for reference.